 Ultimately, it is about shifting the focus of learning measurement from efficiency — enrollments, completions, grades, etc. — to efficacy.
 Measuring how many people finished a course is meaningless unless you can show that those people are behaving or performing differently than those who did not.
 The outcome of learning cannot simply be that learning occurred.
 It must be behaviors that drive performance.

-What Brandon Hall Group has to Say About EI Design’s Solution
+What Brandon Hall Group has to Say About EI’s Solution

 - Business Case.
 The purpose, description and expected outcomes of the program must be defined